Connecticut THC Overview

 • Only individuals 18 years of age and older are allowed to grow marijuana

-• The legal purchase of marijuana in retail stores is legal
+• The purchase of marijuana in retail stores is legal

 What is the Legal Limit for THC While Driving in Connecticut?